 One or two camera operators;

 The result?
-A cast & crew just big enough to get it done.
+A cast and crew just big enough to get it done.

 What goes into a $40,000 Video?

 Now you can afford to work through your concepts in pre production to ensure success on the shoot date.
-You can also hire real actors, a director, a director of photography, and a gaffer (aka a lighting genius).
+You can also hire real actors, a director, a director of photography who is responsible for the look and feel of the video, and a gaffer (aka a lighting genius).

-You will be able to have multiple locations.
+You will have the option to shoot at multiple locations.
 There will be an increase in the quality of the equipment.
 And you will find yourself in the right professional space to bring your concept to life.

 The result?
-A polished and professional video that makes your brand look good.
+A polished and professional video that makes your brand stand out.